datastaxdevs/workshop-intro-to-graphql/README.md

 ## 2. Create a security token

-> Note: you should have a token already, in which case _skip to step 3_.
-> In case you don't (e.g. you added a keyspace to a pre-existing database), read on.
+> Note: this step is very important, as the token generated automatically for you with
+> the database lacks some permissions we'll use in the following.

-[Create a token for your app](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure), _using the "Database Administrator" role_.
+[Create a token for your app](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure), _using the **"Database Administrator"** role_.
-Keep it handy for later use (best to download the CSV token, as the values will not be visible afterward).
-The token you'll need looks like `AstraCS:KDfdKeNREyWQvDpDrBqwBsUB:ec80667c....`
+Keep it handy for later use (best to download it in CSV format, as the values will not be visible afterward).
+This will provide authentication later when interacting with the database.
+Today, in particular, we will need the string labeled "token" (the one starting with `AstraCS:...`).

 > **⚠️ Important**
 > ```